WUR transdisciplinary community day 2026

 Round 2

-Session title: Break the Deadlock: Dialogue Dilemma Tool for Agriculture, Food & Nature
+Session 3: Break the Deadlock: Dialogue Dilemma Tool for Agriculture, Food & Nature

 Leading the session: Sophie Galema & Marlies van Ree